Utility Tokens as a Commitment to Competition

 71 Pages Posted: 14 Nov 2019 Last revised: 4 Jul 2023

 Date Written: November 10, 2019

-We show that utility tokens, commonly issued in Initial Coin Offerings (ICOs), can limit rent-seeking activities of large firms with market power while preserving efficiency gains due to network effects.
-We model online platforms where buyers and sellers can meet to exchange services or goods.
-Utility tokens serve as the sole medium of exchange on a platform and can be traded in a secondary market.
-We demonstrate that financing the platform through an ICO allows an entrepreneur to give up monopolistic rents associated with the control of the platform and make a credible commitment to long-run competitive prices.
+We show that utility tokens can limit the rent-seeking activities of two-sided platforms with market power while preserving efficiency gains due to network effects.
+We model platforms where buyers and sellers can meet to exchange services.
+Tokens serve as the sole medium of exchange on the platform and can be traded in a secondary market.
+Tokenizing a platform allows a firm to give up monopolistic rents associated with the control of the platform and to make a credible commitment to long-run competitive prices.
 Crowd-funding through token sales or the threat of entrants can incentivize developers to tokenize and discuss cases where regulation is needed to enforce tokenization.

 Keywords: Utility Tokens, Crowd-Funding, Blockchain, Financing

 Suggested Citation: Suggested Citation